-National Military Spouse Day is officially observed the Friday before Mother’s Day.
-This year, it is celebrated Friday, May 10, 2019.
+National Military Spouse Appreciation Day is officially observed the Friday before Mother’s Day.
+This year, it is celebrated Friday, May 8, 2020.

 US Military Veterans have two major holidays devoted to recognizing their bravery and sacrifice.
 Memorial Day and Veterans Day are there to remind us of the millions of Americans who have worn the uniform to defend our country, and in the case of Memorial Day, remember those who made the ultimate sacrifice.
 We also frequently celebrate military members and veterans on July 4th.
 However, there is another important holiday that is frequently overlooked: National Military Spouse Appreciation Day.